Policy Name: Mandatory Reporting and Prevention of Child Sexual Abuse

 All members of the College community, including College and affiliated organization employees, students, volunteers, and vendors and licensees participating in activities where children are present, are subject to this policy.

-Any College or affiliated organization employee, student, volunteer, and vendor or licensee participating in activities where children are present who witnesses or has reasonable cause to suspect any sexual abuse of a child occurring on College property, at a College-sponsored event, or at any location where College business is conducted is required to make a prompt report of such incident to Campus Safety & Security, except where the law specifically exempts that member of the College community from making such a report.
+Any College or affiliated organization employee, student, volunteer, and vendor or licensee participating in activities where children are present who witnesses or has reasonable cause to suspect any sexual abuse of a child occurring on College property, at a College-sponsored event, or at any location where College business is conducted is required to make a prompt report of such incident to Campus Safety and Security, except where the law specifically exempts that member of the College community from making such a report.
 Such report should contain all known information, including, but not limited to: the names of the victim and assailant, the location of the activity, the nature of the activity, and the current location of the victim and assailant, if known.

-Upon receiving a report, Campus Safety & Security will notify the Abused Persons Unit of the Onondaga County Sheriff’s Department and work cooperatively with that agency and/or others with appropriate jurisdiction to investigate the allegations.
+Upon receiving a report, Campus Safety and Security will notify the Abused Persons Unit of the Onondaga County Sheriff’s Department and work cooperatively with that agency and/or others with appropriate jurisdiction to investigate the allegations.

 Substantiated incidents will be reported subsequent to investigation to the Commissioner of University Police at SUNY System Administration who shall report such incidents to the Chancellor for periodic reporting to the SUNY Board of Trustees.